 Fore (2004), classified a number of taxa as "very tolerant", meaning they are commonly present in areas with marked human disturbance (although they may also be found in undisturbed sites).
 More disturbed and/or developed areas, therefore, would be expected to have a higher percentage of tolerant taxa in comparison to areas that have not experienced human disturbance.
 This SCI metric is similar to the percent contribution of dominant taxa in that, as the fraction of a sample comprised by tolerant taxa increases, the calculated metric decreases.
 If the percentage of very tolerant taxa reaches or surpasses fifty-nine percent, the SCI metric is zero.
-This occurred only once in 2010 - at HCSW-2 during the September sampling event (Table 20).
-When considered over time from 2003 to 2010, percent very tolerant taxa were variable over time at each station but did not increase or decrease over time (Kendall Tau, p > 0.05).
-Very tolerant taxa scores decreased at HCSW-2 from 2003 to 2010 (Kendall Tau = -0.71, p < 0.05).
-Scores were significantly lower at HCSW-2 and higher at HCSW-1 than other stations (ANOVA: F = 8.70, p < 0.0001, Duncan's multiple range test: p < 0.05).
-Common very tolerant taxa found in Horse Creek in 2010 included Chironomus sp., Helobdella elongate, Melanoides tuberculata, Polypedilum illinoense group, and Goeldichironomus spp.
+Very tolerant taxa scores were never zero in 2012 but were fairly high ranging from 2.9 to 7.6 (Table 21).
+When considered over time from 2003 to 2012, percent very tolerant taxa were variable over time at each station but did not increase or decrease over time (Kendall Tau, p > 0.05).
+Scores were significantly lower at HCSW-2 and higher at HCSW-1 than other stations (ANOVA: F = 13.60, p < 0.0001, Duncan's multiple range test: p < 0.05).
+Common very tolerant taxa found in Horse Creek in 2012 included Pyrgophorus platyrachis, Enallagma coecum, and Polypedilum illinoense grp.